Guest commentary by Praveena Fernes and Molly Gurney

 But Pattong Kittiwat, Director of the Provincial Industry Office in Bueng Kan Province, says that “local people shouldn’t be worried about the new law, villagers will have more participation.”
 He believes there will be increased participation in the new act due to villager representation in the provincial committee.

-In contrast, experts and activists in Northeast Thailand believe that the new mineral law is created in favor of industry and mining.
+In contrast, experts and activists in Northeast Thailand believe that the new minerals law is created in favor of industry and mining.

 A mining company that operates in Thailand verifies that the new legislation is beneficial towards their company.
 In an online article, Metal Tiger PLC company states that they “have full confidence that they [Thai partners] will make the strongest possible case for the permitting of both Boh-Yai and Song-Toh historical mines.”